michaelflppv/ged-approximation/README.md

 ```

 ### **2️⃣ Clone & Compile GEDLIB**
 This repository partially relies on GEDLIB for GED computation.
-The required repository should already be installed within this poject.
+The required repository and its external libraries should already be installed within this project.
 If not, refer to the [GEDLIB](https://github.com/dbblumenthal/gedlib) for more information.
 Initial setup:
 ```bash
 git clone https://github.com/dbblumenthal/gedlib.git